 As the chief executive for AmCham, Ann provides leadership and strategic alignment across all of the Chamber’s operations to effectively advance American business interests and values in Singapore and the region.
-A lawyer by training, Ann brings to AmCham her diverse experience having worked in public, private, and nonprofit sectors spanning Washington DC, Sydney, Singapore, and the Philippines.
+Ann brings to AmCham her diverse experience having worked in public, private, and nonprofit sectors spanning Washington DC, Sydney, Singapore, and the Philippines.

 After graduating from law school, Ann worked in government and public policy in Washington DC for over 13 years.
-From 2010-2012, she served as a senior official on intergovernmental affairs at the US Immigration and Customs Enforcement (ICE), Department of Homeland Security in the Obama Administration.
-Before joining ICE, Ann worked as a chief lobbyist and spokesperson for a number of national associations and as legislative and political adviser to a US Senator.
+From 2010-2012 she served as a senior official on intergovernmental affairs as the Deputy Assistant Director at the US Immigration and Customs Enforcement (ICE), Department of Homeland Security in the Obama Administration.
+Before joining ICE, Ann worked as a chief lobbyist and spokesperson for a number of national associations and as Legislative Assistant and Research Director for US Senator Christopher J. Dodd.

 Ann received a BA from the University of Iowa, a JD from Washburn University School of Law and served as a Senior Executive Fellow at the Harvard Kennedy School.